 Unusually, Pine Cay is home to fresh water lakes and during WW2, submarines used our lakes for their water supply.
 The island is even said to be where Christopher Columbus stopped to gather fresh water enroute to Cuba.
 As a consequence of the island being blessed with this fresh water, this attracts a very diverse birdlife not usually seen in the Caribbean.
 Island trail walks regularly reveal nesting areas during migratory periods and there are also over 100 plant varieties including an ancient mahogany tree and two varieties of native orchid.

 The island is home to a private Marina as well as its own small Airstrip, making The Meridian Club one of the original and first fly-in Caribbean vacation destinations.

-With our private airstrip, it is the ideal location for private pilots looking to overnight or stay on a peaceful island.
-With a no-car policy, the only way to get around is by foot, bike or electric golf cart.
-All of these options are perfectly manageable given the relatively flat terrain of the island.
+With our private airstrip, it is the ideal location for pilots looking to overnight or stay on a peaceful island.
+So as to maintain our peace, a no car policy means that the only way to get around is by foot, bike or electric golf cart, cars and all of these options are perfectly manageable given the relatively flat terrain of the island.

 Undeniably raw in its nature, the owners of Pine Cay are committed to maintaining a laidback lifestyle on the island.
 Relaxation, sunrise watching and stargazing are high on the list of priorities, yet there is enough to explore and experience to satisfy even the most determined wanderlust.
 Cycling, nature trails, fishing, kite surfing, snorkeling, diving, sailing… this is a place that offers a return to a life well lived.